 If I treat strawberries with a vinegar wash, they will:

 A- Keep longer in the refrigerator than berries kept in a glass jar or their original container.

 B- Not keep longer in the refrigerator than berries kept in a glass jar but keep longer than berries in their original container.

-I used berries from the same 1-pound clamshell to test the 2 variables and the control.
-Berries were of varying sizes, and generally the same ripeness.
+I used berries from the same 1-pound plastic clamshell to test the two variables and the control.
+Berries were of varying sizes and generally the same ripeness.
 Any berries that had begun to spoil, I discarded.